Income Protection Help – for limited company directors

 As a director, you don’t get employer sick pay – if illness or injury stops you working, your income usually stops.

-Your limited company can usually fund the policy, and in many cases, premiums are treated as a business expense, reducing Corporation Tax.
+With executive income protection, your limited company funds the policy, and in many cases, the premiums can be treated as a business expense.

 Why directors choose income protection

-• Company-funded premiums: Your business pays the premiums, which in many cases are deductible against corporation tax.
+• Company-funded premiums: Your company pays the premiums, which in many cases are deductible against corporation tax.

-• No benefit-in-kind: Where the company owns the policy, you aren’t taxed on the premiums and neither is your company.
+• No benefit-in-kind in most cases: Where the company owns the policy, you are not usually taxed on the premiums.

-• Cover for salary and dividends: Executive policies can often insure both elements of your income.
+• Cover for salary and dividends: Executive policies can cover both elements of your income, not just your PAYE salary.

-• Flexible options: Choose the deferred period and benefit term that suits your budget and how long you could cope without income.
+• Flexible options: Choose the deferred period and benefit term that reflects how long you could manage without income.

-1. Estimate cover: Think about your monthly income (salary and dividends) and how much of it you’d like to insure.
-Our guide to how much income protection you need explains how to calculate the right level.
+1. Estimate cover: Work out your monthly income (salary and dividends) and how much of it you want to insure.
+Our guide to how much income protection you need explains how to approach this.

-2. Request quotes: Fill in our short form on the Get a quote page.
-Our FCA-regulated partner, Broadbench Ltd, will source quotes from leading insurers.
+2. Request quotes: Fill out our short form on the Get a quote page.
+Our FCA-regulated partner, Broadbench Ltd, will source quotes from a range of insurers.

-3. Application: When you’re happy with a quote, your company applies for the policy.
-Premiums are paid from your business account.
-There is no P11D reporting requirement.
+3. Application: When you proceed, the policy is set up in the company’s name and premiums are paid from the business account.
+There is typically no P11D reporting requirement.

 Common questions